What is Confluent Platform?¶

 Confluent Platform makes it easy build real-time data pipelines and streaming applications.
-By integrating data from multiple sources and locations into a single, central streaming platform for your company.
+By integrating data from multiple sources and locations into a single, central Event Streaming Platform for your company.
 Confluent Platform lets you focus on how to derive business value from your data rather than worrying about the underlying mechanics such as how data is being transported or massaged between various systems.
-Specifically, the Confluent Platform simplifies connecting data sources to Apache Kafka®, building applications with Kafka, as well as securing, monitoring, and managing your Kafka infrastructure.
+Specifically, the Confluent Platform simplifies connecting data sources to Apache Kafka, building applications with Kafka, as well as securing, monitoring, and managing your Kafka infrastructure.

 At the core of Confluent Platform is Apache Kafka, the most popular open source distributed streaming platform.
 The key capabilities of Kafka are:

 - Publish and subscribe to streams of records

 - Store streams of records in a fault tolerant way

 - Process streams of records